shun60s/VAE-mnist2/README.md

 #  VAE mnist2

 This draws lattice point images of each digit number by VAE method using MNIST dataset.
-This is cloned from [VAE](https://github.com/beginaid/VAE) and changed.
+This is cloned from [VAE](https://github.com/beginaid/VAE) and change.

 ## usage